ycpoon/ycpoon.github.io/_pages/academicjourney.md

 &nbsp;

 * **EECS 270: Logic Design**
-  * Four Function Calculator using Altera FPGA programming
+  * Four Function Calculator on Altera using RTL Design with Verilog
   * Traffic Light Controller using the concept of Finite States Machine
   * Implemented an UpDown Counter using Squential Design